I Heart NJ

 "I Heart NJ" is the third episode in the fourth season of the television series How I Met Your Mother and 67th overall.
 It originally broadcast, in the US, on October 6, 2008.
+Ted and Stella argue over moving to New Jersey, while Robin quits her job as a news anchor to pursue a new opportunity.
+The episode received mixed reviews, with some disliking the anti-New Jersey plot.

 Plot

 Ted complains about having to travel to New Jersey to see Stella at her home.
 She is often asleep by the time he gets there, and he is missing important moments with his friends.
 Stella suggests the group come to New Jersey for a night out, and Ted talks his friends into it despite their reservations.
 He looks forward to Stella moving in with him in Manhattan after they are married.

 Robin is sick of her job, which consists of reporting pointless stories and making bad puns about them.
 After being offered a major anchor job, she immediately accepts and makes her farewell broadcast, reciting a terrible speech written by Ted.

 On Saturday, Ted, Marshall, Lily and Barney head to New Jersey.
 Stella's babysitter cancels at the last minute, so to their dismay they have to stay in Stella's basement.
 Barney makes a bad joke and solicits a fist bump, but everyone refuses.
 He stubbornly declares that he will not lower his arm until someone fist bumps him, even despite a growing cramp later on.

 Robin arrives and explains that she only got an audition, not the actual anchor job.
 After being intimidated by the more experienced candidates at the audition, she says she has to go back to her old job.
-Lily and Barney remind her how humiliating it was there, and Robin relents.
+Lily and Barney try to dissuade her by reminding her how humiliating it was there, and Robin relents.
 Ted is shocked to find Stella expects him to move to New Jersey rather than moving to Manhattan with him, as she feels the city is not a safe place to raise her daughter Lucy.
 She asks Ted to go get some beer at the local store, where he and Marshall debate the merits of living in New Jersey.
 Marshall seems open to it, but Ted dislikes the idea.